NickoKorn/secret_sharer/README.md

 # The Secret Sharer: Evaluating and Testing Unintended Memorization in Neural Networks

 University project about "The Secret Sharer: Evaluating and Testing Unintended Memorization in Neural Networks" Paper.
 It focuses on Log Perplexities of canaries and the ranks of them.
 Everything explained in https://arxiv.org/pdf/1802.08232.
 They are the inventor of "Expsoure"-Metric.
+In the CPU version the canary is inserted 10x in the training dataset.

 Should work fine for cuda GPU and x86 CPU but Macs MPS is still in progress.